 While the peaches are doing their thing, you can make the custard ice cream base.
 Begin by heating the milk, cream, and 1/2 cup of sugar in a medium saucepan over medium-low heat.
 You don’t want to boil the mixture, but you want it to get very hot.

-While the milk mixture is heating up, whisk together the egg yolks and remaining 1/4 cup of sugar until they are light in color.
+While the milk mixture is heating up, whisk together the egg yolks and the remaining 1/4 cup of sugar until they are light in color.
 While whisking, very slowly drizzle in 1/2 cup of the hot milk mixture to temper the eggs.

 Slowly whisk the egg mixture back into the hot cream in the saucepan.
 Continue to cook over medium-low heat, stirring gently, until the custard is hot and just thick enough to coat the back of a spoon.
 Remove from heat and stir in the vanilla.